18F/data-federation-project/README.md

 ## Recommendations

 The recommendation in the pitch for Phase 4 funding was to take advantage of a unique opportunity: government-wide efforts to support open data and federated data efforts are converging at GSA and within data.gov in particular.
-Rather than limiting Phase 4 to the completion of ReVAL, we recommended also using Phase 4 to unite the efforts behind the U.S. Data Federation and resources.data.gov.
+Rather than limiting Phase 4 to the completion of ReVal, we recommended also using Phase 4 to unite the efforts behind the U.S. Data Federation and resources.data.gov.

 ## Next steps